Senayitalazarb/bi-dashboard-portfolio/README.md

 ## 🧭 How to Navigate
 Each dashboard folder contains:
 - `summary.md`: Overview, data used, KPIs tracked, insights
-- `screenshots/`: Sample images of the dashboard UI
 - `dax-formulas.md` *(for Power BI)*: Key DAX measures with descriptions

 ---